 - Teacher – one who enables the student to discover their own true nature.

-A “Thank You” To Everyone Who’s Helping Me Construct This Blog
+A “Thank You” For Everyone Helping Me Construct This Blog

 If you had told me a year ago that I would need to learn all about blogging software, I probably would have emitted a series of whimpers while slowly collapsing into a pool of melancholy.
 (Like my cat does when I tell him I will NOT be filling up the food bowl for the third time today … lots of drama.)
 After years of intermittently working with homegrown intranets, designed-by-committee webpages and complex commercial products, website work had become a task I completed but did not usually enjoy.